DETAILED ACTION

 Claims 1, 2, 4, 7, 8, 10, and 12-17 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional element of using a processor, a network interface, and a memory to perform the determining steps described above amounts to no more than mere instructions to apply the exception using generic computer components.
-The “obtain …” and “communicate with a display device to display …” steps are further considered well-understood, routine, and conventional in view of the Symantec, TLI, and OIP Techs. court decisions cited in MPEP 2106.05(d)(II) indicating that mere gathering, collection or receipt/transmittal of data over a network is a well-understood, routine, conventional function when claimed in a merely generic manner.
+The “obtain …” and “communicate … to a display device to display …” steps are further considered well-understood, routine, and conventional in view of the Symantec, TLI, and OIP Techs. court decisions cited in MPEP 2106.05(d)(II) indicating that mere gathering, collection or receipt/transmittal of data over a network is a well-understood, routine, conventional function when claimed in a merely generic manner.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.
 Neither can insignificant extra-solution activity.

 Therefore, these limitations, taken alone or in combination, do not integrate the abstract idea into a practical application or recite significantly more that the abstract idea.